jaynewey/bubbles/README.md

 Any parameters that have the suffix `_end` are, well, the end values of the parameter.
 For example if we have:

-bubbles supports drawing of vector shapes, or using a texture instead.
-The default shape is square.
-The drawing of these shapes is renderer dependent however.
-All renderers should really have a square drawer as it is the default for particles.
-Refer to the `ÈffectRenderer` section to see renderers and whats shapes they can draw.

-bubbles provides some sample textures which can be accessed using `Particle.sample_texture_map[texture_name]`.
-Have a look in `bubbles/textures` to see them.

 ```python
 {
     "scale": 0,